Shubh-57/Sudoku_Solver/README.md

 # Sudoku_Solver
-I have developed a sudoku solver code that will solve any unsolved sudoku
+I have developed a sudoku solver code that can solve an unsolved sudoku puzzle.